Amit0617/web3-ladder/README.md

 Web3 Ladder is a bridge between Web2 and Web3 for brands and businesses.
 It allows them to create, manage and integrate Web3 features such as:

-### NFT minting:
+### Mass NFT minting:
-Create and sell unique digital assets on various marketplaces and platforms.
+Collect wallet address from your users and send them all to us for minting an NFT for them.
+So those can be used for your desired applications like token gating or some fan program.

 ### Token-gating:
 Restrict access to your content, services or communities based on the ownership or holding of specific tokens.
+We provide a simple embeddable widget which can allow users to prove whether they have the pass or not.

 ### Loyalty programs:
 Reward your customers and users with tokens that can be redeemed for discounts, perks or exclusive offers.